What is a Dental Deprogrammer? Can it Adjust your Bite?

 What are Oral Functional Appliances?

 A typical application of oral functional devices is to correct a recessed jaw and deep bite, a condition known as Class II occlusion.
 There are several deprogrammer designs that address this purpose.
 For instance, mandibular advancement devices slowly push the jaw forward .
-The anterior bite plane splint can also be used for this purpose by “raising” the bite.
+The anterior bite plane splint can also be used for this purpose by “raising” the bite (a type of mouth guard).

 More rarely, oral functional appliances can be used to adjust masticatory muscles activity, as opposed to effect change in occlusion.
 This is typically a temporary application, such as finding centric relation (the natural position of the jaw) or temporary relief from clenching.
 Again, the anterior bite plane splint can be used in this case, it strongly inhibits masticatory muscle activation.